UWNETLAB/metaknowledge/documentation/metaknowledgeFull.md

 <a name="bibString"></a><small>Record.</small>**[<ins>bibString</ins>]({{ site.baseurl }}{{ page.url }}#bibString)**(_maxLength=1000, WOSMode=False, restrictedOutput=False, niceID=True_):

 Makes a string giving the Record as a bibTex entry.
-If the Record is of a journal article (PT J) the bibtext type is set to `'article'`, otherwise it is set to `'misc'`.
+If the Record is of a journal article (`PT J`) the bibtext type is set to `'article'`, otherwise it is set to `'misc'`.
 The ID of the entry is the WOS number and all the Record's fields are given as entries with their long names.

-**Note** This is not meant to be used directly with LaTeX none of the special characters have been escaped and there are a large number of unnecessary fields provided.
+**Note** This is not meant to be used directly with LaTeX none of the special characters have been escaped and there are a large number of unnecessary fields provided. _niceID_ and _maxLength_ have been provided to make conversions easier.

 **Note** Record entries that are lists have their values seperated with the string `' and '`